mdn/content/files/en-us/learn/forms/form_validation/index.md

 ![Example of an error message with Firefox in French on an English page](error-firefox-win7.png)

-Customizing these error messages is one of the most common use cases of the [constraint validation API](/en-US/docs/Web/API/Constraint_validation).
+Customizing these error messages is one of the most common use cases of the Constraint Validation API.
 Let's work through a simple example of how to do this.

 We'll start with some simple HTML (feel free to put this in a blank HTML file; use a fresh copy of [fruit-start.html](https://github.com/mdn/learning-area/blob/main/html/forms/form-validation/fruit-start.html) as a basis, if you like):